Precision-Medical-Imaging-Group/SegmenterApp-HAIL/docs/index.md

 # Usage

-This software currently requires four MRI sequences: native pre-contrast T1-weighted (t1n), contrast enhanced T1-weighted (t1c), native T2-weighted (t2w), and
+This software currently functions on the the t1 MRI sequences: native pre-contrast T1-weighted (t1n) and
-T2-weighted fluid attenuated inversion recovery (t2f).
+contrast enhanced T1-weighted (t1c).
 These sequences should be uploaded in NIfTI format (*i.e.*, **.nii.gz**).
 Before uploading, we strongly recommend performing **de-identification** to remove any protected health information, including **defacing** if necessary.

-**Pre-processing** in the Segmenter is under development.
-At this time, we expect users to follow the standardized ["BraTS Pipeline"](https://arxiv.org/pdf/2404.15009) pre-processing, which includes co-registration of four sequences, and resampling to isotropic 1 mm resolution.
+**Pre-processing** in the harmonization is under development.
+At this time, we expect users to  resample the inputs to isotropic 1 mm resolution of 192x224x192.
-Public tools such as the Cancer Imaging Phenomics Toolkit ([CaPTk](https://github.com/CBICA/CaPTk)) and Federated Tumor Segmentation ([FeTS](https://fets-ai.github.io/Front-End/process_data)) toolkits can be used for this purpose.

-Once the MRI sequences are uploaded, simply click the **Start Segmentation** button to generate segmentation and volumetric measurements in the **Status** box.
+Once the MRI sequences are uploaded, select the uploaded modality from the dropdown and click the **Start Harmonization** button.
 The process typically takes around 8 minutes.
-Afterward, you can choose an MRI sequence to visualize both the image and the segmentation in axial, coronal, and sagittal views using the interactive **Sliders**.
-Segmentation results can be downloaded in NIfTI format by clicking the **Download Segmentation File** button.
+Afterward, the MRI sequence before and after harmonization is visualized on axial views using the interactive **Sliders**.
+Harmonization results can be downloaded in NIfTI format by clicking the **Download Harmonized File** button.

 For **demonstration** purposes, we provide sample cases at the bottom of the page.
-Select one and click the **Start Segmentation** button to see how the software works.
+Select one and click the **Start Harmonization** button to see how the software works.

 # Source Code